Dalacin C Phosphate Injection (Solution for injection)

 If you become pregnant while you are being given Dalacin C Phosphate, tell your doctor.

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are being given Dalacin C Phosphate.

 Tell all doctors, dentists and pharmacists who are treating you that you are being given Dalacin C Phosphate Injection.

 Things you must not do

-Dalacin C Phosphate Injection should not be given to treat any other complaints unless instructed by your doctor.
+Dalacin C Phosphate Injection should not be given to treat any other complaints unless your doctor tells you.